 Total Owners Equity (OE) = Assets (A) + liabilities (L).

-The (snapshot) total value of the company is thus determined by its share price plus number issued and referred to as its market capitalisation.
+The (snapshot) total value of the company is thus determined by its share price multiplied by total number issued.
+This is referred to as its market capitalization.
 There are several other measures and tools to evaluate the general health of a company.

 The open market of local bourse is where shares can be bought and sold at specific times depending on side of the world it is located – just like in a traditional marketplace.